facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 # Road to testing
 Now we have to create the functional test for our controller.
 The test will expect 3 different responses according to API responses.
-But before we have to create a class that extends Guzzle in order to easily manage the mock responses.
+But before creating our test however, a preliminary step is needed.
+We have to create a class that extends Guzzle in order to easily manage the mock responses.
 It will look like this:

 ```php